Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core.md

 ```
 If there is no `tizen_core_h` running in the current thread, the function returns the `tizen_core_h` running in the main thread.

-## Adding an Idle Job to Tizen Core
+## Adding an idle job to tizen core
 Let's write an example that adds an idle job to `tizen_core_h` and removes the job again when the callback is called.
 ```c
 static bool idle_job_cb(void *user_data)